DaniellaNoren/HTTPproject/README.md

 ## Requirements
 Requires maven, a JDK and a web browser.
-Make sure that resources is actually resources in project structure.

 ## Running the server
 In IntelliJ simply access and run Main.java.